TISUnion/PrimeBackup/docs/feature/database_maintain.md

 Chunks:

-- File Existence: Check if the chunk files exist in storage
+- Pack Relationship: Check if each chunk refers to an existing pack entry
-- Integrity: Verify the hash values of the chunk files
+- Integrity: Verify chunk data read from pack entries
 - Size Matching: Check if the stored size matches the record
 - Orphan Detection: Check for chunks and chunk groups not referenced by any blob
 - Binding Consistency: Verify the correctness of chunk group chunk bindings and blob chunk group bindings